min2ha/ukwa-site/content/target/52915/index.en.md

   "subject": "Brexit"
 }

-# Wine and Spirit Trade Association (WSTA): Brexit: the road ahead for the wine and spirit industry

 WSTA will support an exit from the EU that minimises disruption to historic trade flows into and out of the EU; and  seek to exploit fully the new opportunities Brexit presents.